jmfrank63/box_secure_jwt_auth/README.md

+### Jason Web Token Authorization

-This is a simple application to demonstrate the box api capabilities.
+This is a simple application to demonstrate the box api enterprise authorization.
-The example logs into box with JWT Auth.
+The example logs into box with JWT Auth avoiding putting your credentials in the code.

+### Usage

+Download the application configuration and the private key and put them either into a .box directory or adjust the path set in the code.